 Overall research strategy and policy is articulated by the University's: (a) strategic plan; (b) research strategic plan; and (c) quality policy.
-The management of institutional-level research is largely the responsibility of the Vice President Research & Enterprise, who is supported by the Office of the Vice President Research Research-related policies and procedures are available here.
-The University Research Committee which reports to Executive Committee, advises and reports on research priorities for the University.
+The management of institutional-level research is largely the responsibility of the Vice President Research & Enterprise, who is supported by the Research Office.
+Research-related policies and procedures are available here.
+The University Research Strategy Board, which reports to Executive Committee, advises and reports on research priorities for the University.